How can I keep my horse clean the night before a show?

 For the evening, when you can’t be there to monitor his attraction to dirt, you can help yourself out a bit.
 Do a thorough grooming with a curry comb to get more of his stain repelling oils coming back before you tuck him in.

-Also, now is the time to clean his stall again, paying special attention to urine patches and manure piles.
+Now is the time to clean his stall again, paying special attention to urine patches and manure piles.
 See if you can add some more fresh shavings.
+Using a stall freshener and ammonia eliminator like Sweet PDZ also absorbs tons of urine!
 If you can, come back at night check time to pick his stall again.
 If the weather allows, use a fly sheet or cotton sheet to keep him clean.
 Many newer sheet styles have belly panels also, just in case your guy likes to get his belly all dirty.